MWChapel/CodeQuality/CodeQuality.md

 ### Avoid infinite API Calls or infinite state changes inside loops

-To avoid infinite API calls or infinite state changes when using useEffect, ensure that the dependencies array is correctly specified, only including the necessary variables.
+To avoid infinite API calls or infinite state changes when using `useEffect`, ensure that the dependencies array is correctly specified, only including the necessary variables.
 Additionally, avoid directly updating state within the effect without proper conditions, as this can trigger continuous re-renders and lead to a loop of API calls or state changes.

 ❌ Incorrect Usage:
 ![alt text](assets/infinite-useeffect.png)

 ### Don't use dangerouslySetInnerHtml

-Using dangerouslySetInnerHTML in React should be avoided because it can expose your application to security vulnerabilities like cross-site scripting (XSS) attacks.
+Using `dangerouslySetInnerHTML` in React should be avoided because it can expose your application to security vulnerabilities like cross-site scripting (XSS) attacks.
 Instead, opt for safer alternatives, such as using React's built-in rendering methods or sanitizing any input that requires dynamic HTML rendering.

 ❌ Incorrect Usage:
 ![alt text](assets/dangerous-html.png)

 ### Unregister and clean up timers

-In React, it’s important to unregister and clean up timers like setInterval and setTimeout within a component’s useEffect cleanup function to prevent memory leaks and unwanted behavior.
+In React, it’s important to unregister and clean up timers like `setInterval` and `setTimeout` within a component’s useEffect cleanup function to prevent memory leaks and unwanted behavior.
 This ensures that timers stop running when the component is unmounted or when dependencies change

 ✅ Correct Usage:
 ![alt text](assets/interval-clear.png)